nmstreethran/WindTurbineClassification/README.md

+**This repository is an archive of files.
+I am not working on this project at the moment.**

+**Unfortunately, the datasets are proprietary and I do not own the rights to distribute them to the public.**

+---

 # Specification of 'normal' wind turbine operating behaviour for rapid anomaly detection: through the use of machine learning algorithms <!-- omit in toc -->

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2875795.svg)](https://doi.org/10.5281/zenodo.2875795)

 by Nithiya Streethran (nmstreethran at gmail dot com)

-Files from my master's thesis, completed between May and August 2017 at Heriot-Watt University and Natural Power Consultants.
-I have now released these files under open-source licenses, so that anyone interested can make use of them. **Unfortunately, the datasets are proprietary and I do not have the rights to distribute them to the public.**
+An archive of files from my master's thesis, completed between May and August 2017 at Heriot-Watt University and Natural Power Consultants.

 The files in this repository are modified versions of my original submission.
 This has been done mainly to improve readability, and no major changes were made.
 The original files can be viewed [here](https://github.com/nmstreethran/WindTurbineClassification/tree/b07072256df783c69c2736d1e38302d5df451887) ([v1.0.0](https://github.com/nmstreethran/WindTurbineClassification/releases/tag/v1.0.0)).